Informational Webinar for PAR-21-269

 NOT-OD-21-150 informs potential applicants of the NIH’s interest in supporting research on interventions designed to change the culture to mitigate or eliminate sexual harassment in the biomedical research enterprise.

-For applicants interested in science and innovation policy as it relates to interventions, NIGMS and the Science of Science: Discovery, Communication, and Impact program at the National Science Foundation (NSF) jointly support the Science of Science Policy Approach to Analyzing and Innovating the Biomedical Research Enterprise (SCISIPBio) Program.
+For applicants interested in science and innovation policy as it relates to interventions, NIGMS and the NSF jointly support the Science of Science Approach to Analyzing and Innovating the Biomedical Research Enterprise (SoS:Bio) Program.
 For those interested, please visit the program

 Investigators interested in addressing these objectives may apply in response to

 PAR-21-269, Research on Interventions that Promote the Research Careers of Individuals in the Biomedical Research Enterprise (R01 - Clinical Trial Not Allowed).
 This research may also be supported by the

 Maximizing Investigators’ Research Award (MIRA) R35 grant, which will support both established investigators and early stage investigators.

 All potential applicants are highly encouraged to contact the Research on Interventions Program Officers for feedback on appropriateness far in advance of submitting an application.